Zesting produces modular isotopes and explains their topological invariants: Properties of ribbon zesting

-The first of the two braided zesting conditions of Equations \ref{braidzestingconditions} that must be satisfied by $t''$ manifests as the picture equation
+The first of the two braided zesting conditions of Equations \ref{braidzestingconditions} that must be satisfied by $t\cdot t'$ manifests as the picture equation

 where we have omitted the arguments for the $t$ isomorphisms for readability.
-Isotoping the diagrams and applying the first braided zesting condition for $\lambda$ and $\lambda'$ gives the identification of the two diagrams.
-Verifying the second braiding condition is an identical calculation, with the exception that it also requires the fact that the prefactor $\omega''(a,b;c)$ splits as a product $\omega(a,b;c)\cdot\omega'(a,b;c)$ due to the fact that $\chi_{\lambda(a,b)}$ is a tensor natural isomorphism \cite[Proposition 2.8(i)]{DGPRZ}.
+Applying the first braided zesting condition for each of $\nu$ and $\nu'$ gives the identification of the two diagrams up to isotopy.
+Verifying the second braided zesting condition is a nearly identical calculation after one observes that the factor $\omega$ satisfies $(\omega\cdot\omega')(a,b;c) = \omega(a,b;c)\omega'(a,b;c)$ due to the fact that $\chi_{\lambda(a,b)}$ is a tensor natural isomorphism \cite[Proposition 2.8(i)]{DGPRZ}.

+Once again, we remark that this defines a product on braided (not necessarily ribbon) zesting data $(\lambda,\nu,t)$.